learn-co-curriculum/dsc-object-oriented-attributes-with-functions/README.md

         self.total_spent += item_cost * quantity
 ```

-Now our previous problem is greatly simplified; our customer objects directly have an attribute for the total spent.
-We can write a method for top customers with much greater ease.
+Now the previous problem is greatly simplified; the customer objects directly have an attribute for the total spent.
+You can write a method for top customers with much greater ease:

 ```python